-The Club will organize moonlight skis near the dates of the full moon in January and February.
-We will provide leaders, lights and a warm drink at the chalet after the ski.
+The Club organizes two moonlight skis on Saturday evenings near the dates of the full moons in the January to early March period.
+Warm drinks are provided at the chalet after the ski.
 Nature is expected to provide good weather and snow conditions.
-More information will be posted closer to the time.
+More information is sent to members closer to the time.

-The club has drafted a grooming policy so that members are better informed about our trail setting objectives.
-Contact Dave Steer at 584-9443 for more information.
+The club has drafted a grooming policy so that members are better informed about our trail-setting objectives.
+Contact Marc Audet at 613-281-4591 for more information.

 Silver Spoon Ski Fest

 For 2023, the 51st Silver Spoon Fest will have the following events: